harisdaniels/cypress-cucumber-web-automation-testing-project/README.md

 ### Multiple Cucumber HTML Reporter
 Multiple Cucumber HTML Reporter is a reporting module for Cucumber to parse the JSON output to a beautiful report.
 The difference between all the other reporting modules on the market is that this module has:
-- a quick overview of all tested features and scenarios
+- A quick overview of all tested features and scenarios
-- a features overview that can hold multiple runs of the same feature / runs of the same feature on different browsers / devices
+- A features overview that can hold multiple runs of the same feature / runs of the same feature on different browsers / devices
-- a features overview that can be searched / filtered / sorted
+- A features overview that can be searched / filtered / sorted
-- a feature(s) overview with metadata of the used browser(s) / devices
+- A feature(s) overview with metadata of the used browser(s) / devices

 ## Preparation
 - Clone from this repo https://github.com/harisdaniels/cypress-cucumber-web-automation-testing-project.git.